 On October 2, 2013, our ambassador Dave Rearick set off from Jamestown, RI on an epic solo voyage sailing around the world on Class 40 “Bodacious Dream” (“Bo” for short).
-Two-hundred-fifty-six days later, days later Dave returned to Newport, RI.
+Two-hundred-fifty-six days later, Dave returned to Newport, RI.
 He recently published the book, Spirit of a Dream – A Sailor’s Ultimate Journey Around the World Alone, recounting his adventures at sea and the lessons he learned about life.

 Dave permitted us to share a few of our favorite quotes from the book — highlighting his sense of adventure and his love for the ocean and sailing.

 On Coping with Adversity

 “NO—–!
 I flew through a maze of scattered obstacles to jump on deck, grab the tiller, and take Bo back through the messy jibe and steer her back on course.
 Now I have a serious problem—I have no autopilot and no backup.
 My electronic helmsman, whom I named Otto, has packed up, leaving me hand-cuffed to the tiller for the six or seven days it will take to reach Cape Town.
 This twitchy, fast, racing boat’s helm cannot be left unattended for more than seven or eight seconds without veering off course and careening out of control.
 Making the situation worse, the weather forecast for the last few hundred miles to Cape Town predicts 35 to 40-kt winds.
 The hard, southeast wind means awful, upwind sailing—brutal conditions with a crew of four, riotous when alone, and alone without an autopilot—ludicrous.”